School of Media and Journalism

 James J. Mullen

-The School of Journalism and Mass Communication offers programs leading to the Master of Arts in mass communication, the Master of Arts in technology and communication, and the doctor of philosophy in mass communication.
+The School of Media and Journalism offers programs leading to the Master of Arts in mass communication, the Master of Arts in technology and communication, and the doctor of philosophy in mass communication.

 Areas of Specialization

+Areas of specialization in the professional track include: business and media, broadcast and electronic journalism, reporting, science and medical journalism, strategic communication, visual communication: photo-video, visual communication: interactive design, and visual communication: graphic design.
 Paths in the mass communication track can be just as diverse.
 Students learn the theory and research methods that they need to teach at a small college or to pursue a doctorate degree.
 Students can study mass communication law or history, media effects, new communication technologies, or international communication, among other subjects.
-Depending on the course of study they select, they may also be prepared for a variety of research positions in the public and private sectors.
 Students in this track do not take professional skills courses such as news writing and editing.

-All residential master's students must pass the school's usage and grammar test.
-This exam is a basic requirement for graduation for our undergraduate students and normally poses no major problems for graduate students.
-Information on the spelling and grammar test, including instructions on how to study for it, is included in the orientation packet sent to new students each summer.
+All residential master's students, regardless of track, must pass the school's word usage and grammar test.
+This exam is a basic requirement for graduation for our undergraduate students and should pose no challenge for graduate students.
+Information on the word usage and grammar test, including instructions on how to study for it, is included in the orientation packet sent to new students each summer.

-Required Courses: All master's students must take Mass Communication Research Methods (JOMC 701) and Mass Communication Law (JOMC 740).
-Master's students in the mass communication sequence must also take Theories of Mass Communication (JOMC 705).
-In addition, all professional track master's students must take JOMC 753 Reporting and Writing News (except for strategic communication students who take JOMC 732, Public Relations Writing) and JOMC 782, Multimedia Storytelling (with the exception of students in the multimedia specialization).
+All residential master's students must take Mass Communication Research Methods (JOMC 701) and Mass Communication Law (JOMC 740).
+Master's students in the mass communication track also must take Theories of Mass Communication (JOMC 705).
+All professional track master's students must take JOMC 753 Reporting and Writing News (except for strategic communication students who take JOMC 732, Public Relations Writing) and JOMC 782, Multimedia Storytelling (with the exception of students in the visual communication specializations).

 If a student receives an L in any required course, he or she must pass a comprehensive examination given during the second semester.
 If the student fails the exam, he or she must retake the course the following fall.
 If the student again makes an L, he or she will not be allowed to continue in the program.
 In addition, if a student earns three Ls (9 credits) or an F in his or her courses, he or she will not be allowed to continue in the program.

-Areas of Specialization courses: The master's program is designed to allow students, under the direction of their advisors, to design a course of study, or an area of specialization, that addresses their research and skills interests.
-Regardless of the area of specialization or path, each student must define a coherent theme connecting courses in the School of Journalism and Mass Communication and those outside the school.
+Areas of Specialization courses: The master's program in mass communication is designed to allow students, under the direction of their advisors, to design a course of study, or an area of specialization, that addresses their research and skills interests.
+Regardless of the area of specialization or path, each student must define a coherent theme connecting courses in the School of Media and Journalism and those outside the school.
 Those courses must be appropriate to the thesis or nontraditional thesis option.
-All students must pass the appropriate examinations, which include a comprehensive written examination covering the material in the student's path courses (given at the completion of course work), and an oral examination on the thesis or professional project, given by the student's thesis committee.

-In the mass communication track, students must do a traditional research thesis.
-In the professional track, students have the option of writing a thesis or presenting a professional-quality series of articles (JOMC 993) or project (JOMC 992).
-The series of articles or project requires the same effort and professionalism as the traditional thesis.
-In addition to the professional product itself, the nontraditional thesis option requires an extensive review of the literature and statement of methods.
+Thesis, Articles, or Project: In the mass communication (research) track, the IHC track and in the M.A.J.D. dual degree program, students must do a traditional research thesis.
+In the professional track, students have the option of writing a traditional research thesis or presenting a professional-quality series of articles or project.
+The series of articles or project requires the same effort, rigor and professionalism as the traditional thesis.
+In addition to the professional product itself, the nontraditional thesis option requires an extensive review of the literature and statement of process.

-Students enroll in Master's Thesis, JOMC 993, or Non-Traditional Thesis Option, JOMC 992, for three credits as they do the thesis, articles or project.
-A maximum of three thesis credits can be counted toward the credits required for the M.A.
+Students enroll in Master's Thesis, JOMC 993, or Non-Traditional Thesis Option, JOMC 992, for three credits while they work on their thesis, articles or project.
+A maximum of three thesis credits can be counted toward the credits required for the M.A. in mass communication.

 Length of Program